 In February 2010, we consolidated certain of the contractual terms in our agreements with Arch by simultaneously terminating all of our existing agreements with Arch, other than the Master Services Agreement with Arch entered into as of August 1, 2006, and entering into new agreements with Arch.
 The new agreements, among other things, provide for biocatalyst supply from us to Arch and intermediate supply from Arch to us.

-The terms of the license prohibit Arch from using the licensed process or biocatalysts for any purpose other than manufacturing various intermediates for sale to our affiliates.
 We sell the biocatalysts to Arch at cost, and Arch manufactures the intermediates on our behalf.
 Arch sells the intermediates to us at a formula-based price, which results in a fixed percentage profit share.
-We then directly market and sell the intermediates to customers in the generic pharmaceutical industry, including Arch.
-Sales to Arch are recognized net of the manufacturing costs charged by Arch.
-Total product and collaborative research and development revenues recorded from Arch were \$65,000 during the three months ended March 31, 2009, (none in the three months ended March 31, 2010).
+We then directly market and sell the intermediates to a specified group of customers in the generic pharmaceutical industry..
+Under the new agreements, Arch may also sell intermediates directly to other customers, and a license royalty is owed by Arch to us based on the volume of product they sell to us and their other customers, Sales of intermediates Arch under the prior agreements were recognized net of the manufacturing costs charged by Arch.
+Total product and collaborative research and development revenues recorded from Arch were \$126,000 and \$191,000 during the three and six months ended June 30, 2009 and \$11,000 in the three and six months ended June 30, 2010.
+No royalties were owed by Arch in 2009.